bmorrow5/SPOS/README.md

 4. psql
 5. CREATE DATABASE default_company;
 6. \c default_company
-7. Run rest of SQL
+7. Run rest of SQL from database/create_spos_database.sql file

+### How to setup the docker application
+Navigate to the app folder in the command line.
+Run:
+1. docker build -t spos_app .

+This will now build the image.
+Then navigate to the image location and start it after you have started the database.

 ### (optional) To get pgAdmin4 to run
 If you want to use pgAdmin4 to manage and view the database enter the following commands: